 Shopify comes with fixed prices that are higher than the prices of the hosting plans for WooCommerce.

-Our conclusion is that both are among the best ecommerce solutions globally, and which one is better depends on your specific needs, business goals, and preferences.
+We conclude that both are among the best eCommerce solutions globally, and which one is better depends on your specific needs, business goals, and preferences.

 You should use Shopify if:

 - You want to set up a web-based store and start selling your products immediately